-The ongoing COVID-19 pandemic has had a significant impact in Australia, New Zealand and on the global economy and the ability of individuals, businesses, and governments to operate.
+The ongoing COVID-19 pandemic and the associated prevention measures continue to have a profound impact on the Australian, New Zealand and global economies and the ability of individuals, businesses, and governments to operate.
 Travel, trade, health systems, business, working arrangements, employment levels and consumption have been materially impacted by the pandemic.
+Issues around operational impacts and supply chain pressures have emerged.
 There continues to be considerable uncertainty as to the duration of and further impact of the COVID-19 situation, including (but not limited to) in relation to government, regulatory or health authority actions, work stoppages, lockdowns, quarantines and travel restrictions.
 The impact of some or all of these factors could cause significant direct disruption to the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.

 The spread of COVID-19 has resulted in governmental authorities in Australia, New Zealand and other countries around the world imposing a variety of measures restricting day-to-day life and business activities, including quarantines and travel restrictions of varying scope.
-Moreover, further changes in interest rates, reduced liquidity or a continued slowdown in Australian, New Zealand or global economic conditions may also adversely affect the Suncorp Group's businesses, however, the extent of the impact on the Suncorp Group is largely dependent on future developments, which are highly uncertain and not predictable.
-Further, extreme market volatility may leave the Suncorp Group unable to react to market events in a prudent manner consistent with historical practices in dealing with more orderly markets.
+Moreover, future changes in interest rates, reduced liquidity or a continued slowdown in Australian, New Zealand or global economic conditions may adversely affect the Suncorp Group's businesses, however, the extent of the impact on the Suncorp Group is largely dependent on future developments, which are highly uncertain and not predictable.
+Extreme market volatility may leave the Suncorp Group unable to react to market events in a prudent manner consistent with historical practices in dealing with more orderly markets.

-The current environment has impacted, and could continue to impact, the Suncorp Group's ability to offer products and ensure their viability given the change to the underlying risks than would have be seen in normal conditions.
-There is heightened risk associated with the provision of credit products and facilities due to the pressures of serviceability, with the expectation of increases to deferral, hardship and defaults by customers.
+The current environment has impacted, and could continue to impact, the Suncorp Group's ability to offer products and ensure their viability given the change to the underlying risks than would have been seen in normal conditions.
+There is heightened risk associated with the provision of credit products and facilities due to the pressures of serviceability, with potential increases to deferral, hardship and defaults by customers.
 Additionally, certain insurance products have faced disruption as a result of COVID-19 with specific implications for landlord, travel and business interruption insurance policies.
+The impacts on business interruption insurance policies are discussed further under Section 2.10.

-The Insurance Council of Australia and the Australian Financial Complaints Authority ("AFCA") have agreed to file a test case in a superior court to consider the application of infectious disease cover in business interruption policies.
-The principles of the test case will be applied by AFCA in determining business interruption claims disputes referred to them.
-In addition, litigation challenging business interruption policy indemnity decisions are emerging in parallel to the test case which may be of industry wide application.
-Any such test case or litigation (including proceedings filed against Suncorp Group entities) could, depending on the outcomes, increase the risks to Suncorp Group's insurance businesses - refer to section 2.16.
-As a result of the COVID-19 situation, the Suncorp Group has been required to enact its Business Continuity Plan and has led to a majority of employees and partners being displaced from normal working conditions and the adoption of widespread remote work capability.
+As a result of the COVID-19 situation, the Suncorp Group has enacted its Business Continuity Plan which has led to a majority of employees and partners being displaced from normal working conditions and the adoption of widespread remote work capability.
 The additional pressures of these changes and the pressure of the current environment can have direct consequences on the employees and partners of the Suncorp Group both through engagement and health.
-The greater reliance on internet infrastructure has elevated cyber risk as a heightened concern with additional vulnerabilities not present before COVID-19.
+Subsequently, the greater reliance on internet infrastructure has elevated the potential impact of cyber risk with additional vulnerabilities not present before COVID-19.

-The impact of COVID-19 on the Suncorp Group's operations may also result in delays in its ability to implement regulatory change, or take the steps required to address commitments made to regulators.
+The impact of COVID-19 on the Suncorp Group's operations may result in delays in its ability to implement regulatory change, or take the steps required to address commitments made to regulators.
 The extent of any delays will be dependent on whether and how regulators choose to adjust the prioritisation, timing and deployment of their supervisory mandate or legislative changes.
-Furthermore, as a business with multiple (geographic and jurisdictional) Subsidiaries, the COVID-19 pandemic and associated impacts could necessitate further divisional regulatory capital requirements / support (either on a standalone basis or concurrently), which creates additional challenges and risks for the financial position of the Suncorp Group.
-As a result of the COVID-19 situation, the Suncorp Group has been required to enact its Business Continuity Plan in order to mitigate additional interruptions.
+Additionally, as a business with multiple (geographic and jurisdictional) Subsidiaries, the COVID-19 pandemic and associated impacts could necessitate further divisional regulatory capital requirements or support (either on a standalone basis or concurrently), which creates additional challenges and risks for the financial position of the Suncorp Group.